evgdim/clean-code/presentation/index.md

    * payments
    * reporting

-## Wrap 3th party librabries
-* Minimize your dependencies upon it: You can choose to move to a different library in the future.
-* Makes it easier to mock out third-party calls when you are testing your own code.

-### make each class or member as inaccessible as possible
+## Make each class or member as inaccessible as possible
 Use package-private  as much as possible
 Expose only the functionality that has to be exposed